taichi-dev/soft2d-for-unity/Docs/English/Concepts/Kinematics.md

 # Kinematics

-Kinematics 是描述一个 Soft2D 物体的初始运动状态的结构。
+Kinematics is a structure specifying the initial motion state of a Soft2D object.

-## 属性
+## Attributes

-- 中心位置
+- Center
-  - 物体中心的位置坐标。
+  - The position coordinates of the center of the object.
-- 旋转
+- Rotation
-  - 物体的旋转角度，单位为 角度。
+  - The rotation angle of the object, which is measured in degrees.
-- 线速度
+- Linear Velocity
-  - 物体的线速度，单位为 m/s。
+  - The linear velocity of the object, which is measured in meters per second.
-- 角速度
+- Angular Velocity
-  - 物体的角速度，单位为 角度/s。
+  - The angular velocity of the object, which is measured in degrees per second.
-- 运动状态
+- Motion State
-  - 物体的运动状态（静态或动态）。
+  - The motion state of the object (dynamic or static).